loneicewolf/GameDev/PROJECTS/TEMPLATES/BASIC_3D_MOVEMENT/README.md

 - TEMPLATE: BASIC 3D MOVEMENT
-- References used: Docs, Manual, YT, GPT, Stack*Sites, own experience(even if new)
+- References used: Docs, Manual, YT, Stack*Sites, own experience(even if new)
+- A note on GPT: Do NOT rely only on it, always verify, because it's often actually wrong, at least the new 5.1 in my experience(s) even when THINKING HARD.
+Hallucinates often. *Might try PRO again and see if that makes a diff.*
+- See FURTHER READINGS Below

 ## GUIDE
 New 3D project, New 3DNode Scene